-Currently, the least expensive new EV you can buy in America is the Mini Cooper SE, retailing at $30,750 before the federal tax credit.
+As of August 2020, the least expensive new EV you can buy in America is the Mini Cooper SE, retailing at $30,750 before the federal tax credit.
 Kandi is entering the fray with two vehicles: The K23 starts at $29,999 before any incentives and the K27 starts at $19,999 before the Federal Income Tax Credit.

 Its entry into the United States market is being handled through its Texas-based subsidiary, SC Autosports, doing business as Kandi America.

-“We are going to have dealer bases in as many states as possible,” said Rachel Krevat, Client Relationship Director of Kandi America.
+“We are going to have dealer bases in as many states as possible,” said Rachel Krevat, Client Relationship Director for Kandi America.
 “We already have several applications and territories that are going to be taken.”